 About Anne Perry

-Anne Perry is the bestselling author of two acclaimed series set in Victorian England: the Charlotte and Thomas Pitt novels, including Death on Blackheath and Midnight at Marble Arch, and the William Monk novels, including Blood on the Water and… More about Anne Perry
+Anne Perry is the bestselling author of two acclaimed series set in Victorian England: the Charlotte and Thomas Pitt novels, including Treachery at Lancaster Gate and The Angel Court Affair, and the William Monk novels, including Corridors of the Night and… More about Anne Perry

 Published by Ballantine Books Oct 27, 2009| 208 Pages| ISBN 9780345516671